niceDeve/hyperledger-brooklyn-sawtooth/README.md

 Navigate to [`http://localhost:8081/#v1/editor/catalog/`](http://localhost:8081/#v1/editor/catalog/) and paste the contents of [`location.bom`](examples/location.bom) into the editor.

+You will need to make a number of modifications to this yaml so that it works with your own AWS account:

-Replace the values of `identity` and `credential` with your access key ID and secret key that you created, and replace the value of `keyPair` with the name of the SSH key pair you created.
+- Replace the values of `identity` and `credential` with your access key ID and secret key that you created
+- Replace the value of `keyPair` with the name of the SSH key pair you created.
+- Replace the value of loginUser.privateKeyFile and privateKeyFile with /keys/<downloaded pem file>.pem
+- Replace the value of each security group id (sg-xxxxxx) with a suitable security group id for that location (you only need to do this for locations you plan to use)

 When you are finished making these edits, click "Add to Catalog."